wu-lab-uva/RasperGade/README.md

 Tips should have unique labels, and if nodes have labels, they should be unique.

 ## Demo
+A small example is provided under the folder `Demo`

 ## Reproduction of results in the preprint
 To reproduce the results in the preprint, follow the instrucitons in `Preprint2021/Instruction.txt`